NC Coronavirus: Schools must remain closed through this school year, Gov. Roy Cooper announces

 RALEIGH, N.C.
-(WTVD) -- Governor Roy Cooper on Friday announced that all North Carolina schools will remain closed until the end of the school year, ending any hope of a return to in-person learning despite the outbreak of the novel coronavirus.
+(WTVD) -- Gov. Roy Cooper announced on Friday that all North Carolina schools will remain closed until the end of the school year, ending any hope of a return to in-person learning amid the outbreak of the novel coronavirus.

+"Today, we've had to make another tough choice," Cooper said.
+"Together with Superintendent of Public Instruction Mark Johnson and School Board Chairman Eric Davis, we've decided to continue remote learning for the rest of the school year for our K-12 public schools."

 Remote learning, whether through digital environments online or on-air via UNC-TV, will continue until the summer.

-The decision affects some 1.5 million students across North Carolina and more than 100,000 educators.
+The decision affects about 1.5 million students across North Carolina and more than 100,000 educators.

-"The opening of schools in the summer and fall and the availability of summer camps are going to depend on meeting health guidelines that will be established later," Cooper said.
-"I have every confidence that we will find a way to get schools open safely in the new school year."

-With remote learning set to continue through the end of this school year, Cooper announced that the state had entered into partnerships with AT&T and Duke Energy to provide 100 and 80 Wi-Fi hotspots, respectively, to school buses.
+"When we closed schools to in-person instruction last month, we knew it would be difficult for a lot of students, especially those who lack high-speed internet, good food or the safety and security that the school building offers," Cooper said.

 SEE ALSO: What has to happen before Gov. Cooper can reopen North Carolina